The Real Reasons Your Partner Doesn’t Want to Have Sex

 “Common complaints in this area are partners being ‘turned off’ by gas, burping, seeing their partner dress up for work, but not when they are spending time together, and the lack of bathroom privacy,” says Hollenbeck.
 “Practicing good dental and bodily hygiene and keeping your hair groomed (including the vaginal area, beards and mustaches, underarms and legs and giving attention to your hairstyle and maintenance) are areas couples must give attention to throughout the entire duration of the relationship and not only when you are dating or have special occasions to attend.”
 Communication is paramount when it comes to resolving these issues, as it’s impossible for your partner to know something is bothering you if you don’t tell him or her.

 The onset of menopause, which typically occurs between the ages of 40 and 60, can cause dramatic sexual changes in women.
 “A woman’s ovaries no longer make estrogen, which leads to a decrease in vaginal elasticity, muscle tone, and lubrication,” explains Dr. LaMorgese.
 The result is a lack of libido.
 For these issues, strategies, like using high-quality lubricant and devoting plenty of time for foreplay (to ensure that she’s fully warmed up and ready for sex), can make sex much more pleasurable, she adds.
-Try these natural remedies for menopause symptoms.
+For more relief, try these natural remedies for menopause symptoms.

 No reason at all